KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 6. Outdated: Found `MichMich/MagicMirror` in file `base.html`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Recommendation: Found `https://cdnjs.cloudflare.com` in file `base.html`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FearAndGreedIndex by Pip1405](https://github.com/Pip1405/MMM-FearAndGreedIndex)